 2) Of the various kinds of humo(u)r in the world, we favor the self-deprecating variety.
 It soothes personal anxieties and can also build bridges.

-3) On the occasions when humo(u)r doesn’t work, we are of the school that thinks it’s time to put the kettle on.
+3) On the occasions when humo(u)r doesn’t work, we are of the school that thinks of putting the kettle on.
 We are big believers in the benefits of tea and sympathy (preferably accompanied by something sweet).

 4) We’re obsessed with food, something we see as the inevitable result of international travel.